-- If you have FMLA time available, you should contact your healthcare provider to send a note to request an extension for your leave. - Let your supervisor know you are requesting additional time and that he or she will receive notification if your FMLA extension is approved. - EAD is available to help you determine if a request for a work accommodation is necessary. - If you have exhausted your FMLA, you may apply for non-FMLA medical leave.
+- If you have FMLA time available, you should contact your healthcare provider to send a note to request an extension for your leave. - Let your supervisor know you are requesting additional time and that they will receive notification if your FMLA extension is approved. - The Vanderbilt Equal Opportunity and Access Office (EOA) is available to help you determine if a request for a work accommodation is necessary. - If you have exhausted your FMLA, you may apply for non-FMLA medical leave.
 Note: Non-FMLA is approved for continuous leave only and is not job-protected under FMLA unless it is a reasonable accommodation under the ADA, as amended.
-A non-FMLA medical leave is for an employee's health only. - If you are unable to return you may be eligible for long term disability.
-To start the claim process please call Unum at 800-836-6900.
-You may need to reference the Vanderbilt contract number 224887 and you will be required to provide information from your healthcare provider's office.
-Please refer to Unum's Telephonic Brochure.
+A non-FMLA medical leave is only for an employee's own serious health condition. - If you are unable to return, you may be eligible for long term disability.
+To start the claim process please call MetLife at 1.800.GET-MET8.